 What is mise-en-scène?
 That’s probably the reason why you’re reading this article.
-However, mise-en-scène is often an undefined term and needs explaining.
+However, mise-en-scène is often an undefined term and needs explaining because it is an essential tool in a film director’s arsenal.

 In possibly the vaguest definition of anything ever, Supreme Court Justice Potter Stewart wrote in his opinion on the case of “Jacobellis v Ohio.”
 He was unable to define what would make a movie obscene and not protected under the First Amendment.
 He wrote: “I know it when I see it”―summing up his vague opinion.
 This shoulder-shrugging definition’s kept lawyers and artists pushing the limits.
 Nobody knows the exact dimensions of for nearly 50 years.
 Mise-en-scène is similarly undefined.